Toglefritz/flutter_splendid_ble/README.md

 managing bonding processes, broadcasting services, accepting connections, and handling data communication with other BLE devices, providing a comprehensive tool for versatile BLE operations.

+## Dual Role Functionality

+The Flutter Splendid BLE plugin is organized into two distinct modules, catering to different roles in Bluetooth Low Energy (BLE) communication:

+### Central Module

+This module allows a Flutter app to act as a BLE central device.
+It is designed for scenarios where the app scans for, connects to, and interacts with BLE peripheral devices.
+Key functionalities
+include:

+- Scanning for BLE devices and filtering results.
+- Establishing and managing connections with peripherals.
+- Reading from and writing to BLE characteristics.
+- Subscribing to notifications or indications from peripherals.

+**Example Use-Cases:**

+- A smart home app managing BLE-enabled IoT devices.
+- A fitness app connecting to BLE heart rate monitors.
+- A navigation app that connects to BLE cycling computers or wearables for real-time data tracking and guidance.

+### Peripheral Module

+Conversely, this module allows a Flutter app to behave as a BLE peripheral.
+This is ideal for use-cases where the app advertises BLE services, accepts connections, and handles data transactions.
+Features include:

+- Advertising BLE services to nearby central devices.
+- Accepting and managing incoming BLE connections.
+- Handling read and write requests from connected central devices.
+- Sending notifications to connected devices.

+**Example Use-Cases:**

+- A mobile game that uses the phone as a BLE-enabled game controller.
+- A conference app turning a tablet into an information kiosk, broadcasting BLE signals for attendee engagement and navigation.
+- An app that turns the device into a BLE beacon for location tracking.

+Both modules are seamlessly integrated into the Flutter Splendid BLE plugin, ensuring a comprehensive and versatile BLE solution for Flutter developers.
+This plugin is designed to allow your app to control other BLE devices or act as one itself, or both.

 ## Main Goals

 1. **Efficient Toolset**: The primary objective is to provide developers with an efficient set of